cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-workers/index.md

 {{<Aside type="note">}}

-Before you deploy, you will need to delete your Workers application to start sending requests to Cloudflare Pages.
+Before you deploy, you will need to delete your old Workers application to start sending requests to Cloudflare Pages.

 {{</Aside>}}
 ## Cleaning up your old application and assigning the domain